oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For each claim that is to be selectively disclosed, the Issuer creates a Disclosure object, hashes it, and includes the hash instead of the original claim in the SD-JWT, as described next.
 The Disclosures are then sent to the Holder.

 #### Creating Disclosures {#creating_disclosures}
-The Issuer MUST create a Disclosure object for each selectively disclosable claim as follows:
+The Issuer MUST create a Disclosure for each selectively disclosable claim as follows:

  * Create an array of three elements in this order:
    1. A salt value.
 See (#salt-entropy) and (#salt_minlength) for security considerations.
 The salt value MUST be unique for each claim that is to be selectively disclosed.
 It is RECOMMENDED to base64url-encode the salt value, producing a string.
 Any other type that is allowed in JSON MAY be used, e.g., a number.
-   2. The claim name, or key, as it would be used in a regular JWT.
+   2. The claim name, or key, as it would be used in a regular JWT body.
 This MUST be a string.
-   3. The claim's value, as it would be used in a regular JWT.
+   3. The claim's value, as it would be used in a regular JWT body.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array such that an UTF-8 string is produced.
  * base64url-encode the byte representation of the UTF-8 string, producing a US-ASCII [@RFC0020] string.
 This string is the Disclosure.